More about This Topic

 If one party says they were married but the other denies it, the judge will listen to both of their testimonies to see who is more credible.

-But, the truth is no one gets married in a foreign country and then just miraculously arrives in America together.
-One person immigrated and then brought their spouse over by showing the INS or Homeland security their foreign marriage certificate.
+No one gets married in a foreign country and then the couple just arrives in America together.
+Typically, one person immigrates to America and then brings their spouse over by showing the INS or Homeland security their foreign marriage certificate.

 So, you can just file a FOIA with homeland security to get a copy of your foreign marriage certificate which is prima facie proof of your marriage.